3Squared/ForgeUI/README.md

   ```
 - When you install a new dependency, make sure to externalize it via the `external` section in `rollup.config.js`.

-Any other problems, please don't be afraid to shout up because tree shaking can be a bit 🤯🤯, Tom Smith (tom.smith@3squared.com) and Dom Barter (dom.barter@3squared.com) are good places to start!

 ## Documenting your new component

 Please consult `docs/README.md` on how you should document your new component and add examples to test it's functionality!

 # Publishing a new version

-To publish a new version of Forge UI Framework please open a PR targeting the `main` branch and the Azure Pipelines will take care of the rest!
+To publish a new version of Forge UI Framework please open a PR targeting the `main` branch and the GitHub Action will take care of the rest!